Volunteering abroad is

 make new discoveries about the products of the country but

-get first-hand experience in learning the language of the people.
-One
+will get first-hand experience in learning the language of the people.

-to communicate with them.
-Most would warm to you and would be happy to
+trying to communicate with them.
+Most would warm to you and would be

 As for a young student leaving home for the first time, he may feel